-HealthCorps’ national program spans 62 high schools in 13 states (AZ, CA, DE, FL, MD, MS, NJ, NC, NY, OH, OK, OR, TX) and the District of Columbia.
-By the end of 2012, the program will have impacted approximately 223,100 students and 446,200 community members since its inception.
-By 2015, HealthCorps aspires to be in 100 schools across the country and impact students in all 50 states.
+HealthCorps’ national program spans 60 high schools in 13 states (CA, DE, FL, IL, MA, MD, MS, NJ, NC, NY, OH, OK, TX) and the District of Columbia.
+HealthCorps has impacted approximately 223,100 students and 446,200 community members since its inception.

 The blueprint for the HealthCorps program was implemented for a 10-month pilot program.
 Heart surgeon Dr. Mehmet Oz and his wife Lisa set out to follow the guidelines of “Healthy People 2010,” a federal government initiative from the Department of Health and Human Services to advance a nationwide health promotion and disease prevention agenda which included a program fighting childhood obesity.